MicrosoftDocs/win32/desktop-src/direct3d12/user-mode-heap-synchronization.md

 -   [**SetEventOnCompletion**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-seteventoncompletion) : causes an event to fire when the fence reaches a given value.
 -   [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-signal) : sets the fence to the given value.

-Fences allow CPU access to the current fence value, and CPU waits and signals..
+Fences allow CPU access to the current fence value, and CPU waits and signals.

 The [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-signal) method on the [**ID3D12Fence**](/windows/win32/api/d3d12/nn-d3d12-id3d12fence) interface updates a fence from the CPU side.
 This update occurs immediately.
 The [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12commandqueue-signal) method on [**ID3D12CommandQueue**](/windows/win32/api/d3d12/nn-d3d12-id3d12commandqueue) updates a fence from the GPU side.
 This update occurs after all other operations on the command queue have been completed.